Landing

 Disability Outreach Center

-The Disability Outreach Center (DOC) is a disability cultural center and resource centering the needs and experiences of disabled students and community allies.
-The DOC connects students with community resources, raises awareness, and advocates for disabled students’ human and civil rights.
+The Disability Outreach Center (DOC) is a disability cultural center and resource hub centering the needs and experiences of disabled students and community allies.
+The DOC connects students with community, provides education and outreach, and advocates for disabled students.

 Learn more about the DOC!